Symposium / February 25, 2026 - February 26, 2026

 Coffee Break

-Session 3: Case Studies Automation in Wind Park Operation
+Session 3: Case Studies from Wind Park Operation

 Optional: Evening Program: International Networking Dinner with Cultural Entertainment (Ratskeller Bremen) and a Remote Inspection Demo by Voliro